-Persepolis Project Assignments: 20% of final grade
+Persepolis Project: Look More Closely (10% of final grade)

-These assignments are designed to use writing tasks with which you are already familiar to increase your awareness of the active reading, critical thinking, drafting, reviewing, revising, and editing steps that are involved in academic writing.
-You will craft a specific argument and attend to secondary source material.
-Better awareness will lead to better problem-solving skills with advanced reading, thinking, and writing tasks.
+For this project, you will build on writing tasks with which you are already familiar to increase your awareness of the active reading, critical thinking, drafting, reviewing, revising, and editing steps that are involved in academic writing.
+You will craft a specific argument that helps readers see more about a text they're familiar with, and attend to secondary source material.
+Increased awareness of how scholars balance previous scholarship with new ideas will lead to better problem-solving skills with advanced reading and writing tasks.